EngineeringLast Updated Aug 26, 20246 min read

 • Open source frameworks and libraries installed via package repositories like npm, NuGet, and Maven

-• Chunks of source code copied from other applications (or Stack Overflow)
+• Chunks of source code copied from other applications or resources like Stack Overflow

 • Supporting applications like databases and in-memory caches